locustio/locust/docs/running-distributed.rst

 Note that when running locally (i.e. non-distributed), this functionality will be preserved; the messages will simply be handled by the runner that sends them.

-A more complete example can be found in the `examples directory <https://github.com/locustio/locust/tree/master/examples>`_ of the Locust source code.
+For more details, see the `complete example <https://github.com/locustio/locust/tree/master/examples/custom_messages.py>`_.

 Running distributed with Docker